By Dannah Gresh, Founder of True Girl

 - How am I outdoing my African American, Asian, Hispanic, and other brothers and sisters with HONOR?

 I’ve had a lot of pressure to post something on social media.
 The intentions were good, but my heart needed to learn and listen to God first.
 What I have come to is this: I do need to give my voice to this conversation—(See point #1)— but I don’t want to only offer an easy-to-post statement.
-That would be a cheap sentiment that devalues the life of George Floyd and others whose lives were taken by the sin of murder fueled by racism.
+That would be a cheap sentiment that devalues the lives impacted by racism.
+It also seems to me that lots of people have the intention of adding fuel to the fire or making a hollow statement, rather than actually fostering healthy relationships that heal what's been wounded.
 I want to challenge you to do something.
 Your list will look different than mine, but here’s what God has led me to do:

 - Walk with a friend of color whose heart is grieving.
 Cry with her.
 Pray with her.
 Use whatever platform you have to call Christian men and women to a godly response.